cpelchat/Digital-Concept-Tutorial/README.md

 # Scalable Vector Graphics (SVG)
 ___

-### In this tutorial we will be covering how to use SVG to create your own unique design digitally.
+### In this tutorial we will be covering how to use SVG to create unique designs digitally.

 What is Scalable Vector Graphics?
 **SVG**